MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 Let's understand a few password spray attack techniques before proceeding with the investigation.

-**Password compromise:** An attacker has successfully guessed the user's password but has not been able to access the account due to other controls such as multifactor authentication (MFA).
+**Password compromise:** An attacker has successfully guessed the user's password but hasn't been able to access the account due to other controls such as multifactor authentication (MFA).

 **Account compromise:** An attacker has successfully guessed the user's password and has successfully gained access to the account.